 Halting the loss of biodiversity and restoring waterbird populations

 Many ducks of Western Europe hatch in the boreal wetlands of Finland, where several waterbird populations are currently declining due to degradation of habitats and invasion of non-native species such as Raccoon Dog and American Mink.
-Most quarry ducks such as Wigeon, Pintail and Teal, raise their broods outside the protected areas and SPA network, in the wetlands of agricultural and forested areas,
+Most quarry ducks such as Wigeon, Pintail and Teal, raise their broods outside the protected areas and SPA network, in the wetlands of agricultural and forestry areas.

 The development of landscape-level working models to manage high-density Raccoon Dog and Mink populations in inland areas and archipelagos are developed by the Finnish Wildlife Agency.
 The project provides a framework to effectively reduce the negative effects of non-native species on waterbirds.
 The HELMI-program invests in the management of invasive predators in the Natura 2000 SPAs using hunting as a conservation tool.